Javimtib92/elasticsearch-fullstack-async/README.md

 - Modify the Docker Compose configuration (`docker-compose.yml`) as needed for your environment, such as adjusting ports or memory limits.

 ## How to test Bulk instructions (demo purposes)

+> There is a sample of a data file to import located in `data/import.csv`

 ### Test bulk (with frontend)